azhar-ntu/ci-neo4j-moviedb/README.md

 - Interactive graph visualization of actor-movie relationships
 - Actor and movie search with auto-completion
 - Detailed actor filmographies and movie cast lists
-- Integration with TMDB API for actor and movie data
+- Integration with The Movie Database (TMDB) API for actor and movie data
-- Support for both local and cloud-based Neo4j instances
-- Docker support for easy deployment

 ## Installation